Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns bill-level detail for credit card bills by id, listing specific fields (financeCharges, payments with subfields).
-It distinguishes from sibling tools like openfinance_list_credit_card_bills (list only) and openfinance_list_transactions (itemized transactions).
+The description clearly states the tool returns bill-level detail for credit card bills by ID, listing specific fields.
+It explicitly distinguishes itself from sibling tools by stating it does NOT return individual transactions and directs to openfinance_list_transactions for that purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.